epam/miew/docs/tutorials/selectors.md

 Some keywords accept integer parameters (e.g. atom or residue indices), others accept strings (e.g. atom or residue names).
 Keywords are **case insensitive**.

-Integer parameter can be a single value or range of values, where range borders are delimited by a colon.
+Integer parameter can be a single value or range of values, where colon delimits range borders.
 Example: `3:7` defines an integer range: 3, 4, 5, 6, and 7).

-String parameters should be flanked by quotation marks unless the string consists of letters, digits and underscores only.
+There should be quotation marks for string parameters unless the string consists of letters, digits and underscores only.

     Selector ::=